rallyhealth/weePickle/readme.md

 ```

 ## Custom Keys
-weePickle allows you to specify the key that a field is serialized with via a `@key` annotation.
+weePickle allows you to specify the key with which a field is serialized via a `@key` annotation.

 ```scala
 case class KeyBar(@key("hehehe") kekeke: Int)